What is Fire Extinguishing Foam?

 Seek an Experienced AFFF Firefighting Foam Attorney

-Companies that produced AFFF knew the long-term health risk associated with these toxic chemicals for decades.
-Companies like 3M, Dupont Co, Chemours Co, Tyco, Chemguard, Kidde-Fenwal, and others are responsible for not warning citizens and workers of the dangers of their chemicals and that their chemical builds up in humans and the environment.
+Companies that produce AFFF have known the long-term health risk associated with these toxic chemicals for decades.
+Companies like 3M, Dupont Co, Chemours Co, Tyco, Chemguard, Kidde-Fenwal, and others are responsible for not warning citizens and workers of the dangers of their chemicals and that they build up in humans and the environment.
 Some lawyers have compared this situation to other litigation concerning chemicals like asbestos, tobacco, and lead paint.

-Dolman Law Group has extensive experience helping clients across the nation who have suffered because of a company’s negligence by vigorously representing injured clients.
-We will investigate your claim and help you to seek the justice you deserve.
-The experienced AFFF firefighting foam lawyers at Dolman Law Group prides itself on fighting for victims by holding companies accountable for their negligence while seeking justice and getting them the compensation they deserve.
+Dolman Law Group has extensive experience helping clients across the nation who have suffered because of a company's negligence by vigorously representing injured clients.
+We will investigate your claim and help you seek the justice you deserve.
+The experienced AFFF firefighting foam lawyers at Dolman Law Group are proud to fight for victims by holding companies accountable for their negligence while seeking justice and the compensation they deserve.

-Dolman Law Group offers a FREE, no-obligation consultation with a No Recovery, No Fee Promise.
-If you believe you or a loved one has an AFFF fire fighting foam cancer case, call us at (727)-451-6900 or fill out our online form.
+Dolman Law Group offers a FREE, no-obligation consultation with a “no recovery, no fee” promise.
+If you believe you or a loved one has an AFFF fire fighting foam cancer case, call us at 833-552-7274 or fill out our online form.